How to: Create COM Wrappers

 To create a COM callable wrapper using Visual Studio

 Create a Class Library project for the managed class that you want to run in native code.
-The class must have a default constructor.
+The class must have a parameterless constructor.

 Verify that you have a complete four-part version number for your assembly in the AssemblyInfo file.
 This number is required for maintaining versioning in the Windows registry.
 For more information about version numbers, see Assembly Versioning.